-In the recent past, Kaplan has focused its efforts on large-scale, bio-regional initiatives such as protecting Southwestern grasslands, safeguarding marine life, and conserving critical natural resources in the arctic.
+The Fund is proud of its efforts to support large-scale, bio-regional initiatives such as protecting Southwestern grasslands, safeguarding marine life, and conserving critical natural resources in the arctic.
 The Fund sought to expand scientific knowledge of these ecosystems, establish protective policy, build public awareness, and generate additional philanthropic support through funding collaboratives like the High Seas Alliance and the Arctic Funders Network.
-Specific initiatives have included efforts to curb environmental havoc caused by overfishing and greenhouse gas emissions in the Pacific Islands; strengthen marine protected areas in the Sargasso Sea, Costa Rican Dome, and the Ross Sea in Antarctica; and add vulnerable marine sites to the World Heritage List.

 Jani Actman of National Geographic reports on not only the consequences of the illegal timber trade, but also the steps that conservation groups are taking to combat against such decimation.
 This past week, timber conglomerate Lumber Liquidators was handed a mammoth fine after being found guilty of illegal logging.
 This conviction is the first time […]